Fury from the Deep: Production

 Working titles for this story included The Colony of Devils.
 The footage of the TARDIS landing in the sea in episode 1 is later reused in episode 10 of The War Games in the next season.

 This story marked the switch from 35 mm film to 16 mm film for its location filming.
 This film stock would be used until 1985's Revelation of the Daleks, though 35mm would still be used for model and effects shots.

 Missing episodes

-None of the six episodes of this serial are known to exist in full or known to have survived in the BBC Archives (see Doctor Who missing episodes).
+None of the six episodes of this serial is known to exist in full or known to have survived in the BBC Archives (see Doctor Who missing episodes).
 The master videotapes for the story were the final 1960s Doctor Who episodes to be erased; they were authorised for wiping in late 1974.